Guidelines for Oral Presentations

-Each speaker will have twelve minutes for the main presentation, followed by a three-minute discussion period to allow the speaker to address questions from the audience.
+Each speaker will have a combined total of 15 minutes for the presentation and question/answer period.
+Typically presentations are 12 minutes for the main presentation, followed by a 3 minute discussion period to allow the speaker to address questions from the audience.
 Judges will deduct points if a presentation exceeds the allotted period.
+Setting up or tearing down any special equipment must be done within the allotted presentation time unless other arrangements have been made with ACES staff.
+Basic technology will be available in the room and will not require additional time to set up.
+See the Technology section below for details.

 As a courtesy to subsequent speakers, please be ready to start on time; session moderators have been given strict instructions to start all presentations on schedule.
 In the event that a speaker cancels a presentation or is not present during their scheduled time, the session moderator will call a recess until the time for the next scheduled speaker.